Most Gun-Friendly States in 2024

 #21 Georgia

-Georgia allows those over 21[21] who are lawfully permitted to possess firearms to carry a firearm in some places.
+Georgia is a Constitutional Carry state that allows those over 21[21] who are lawfully permitted to possess firearms to conceal a firearm in some places.
 The state honors carry permits from 32 other states, and 33 states accept Georgia’s WCL.
 Among the standard licensure requirements, those with previous mental illness cannot legally possess firearms, as is the case with many states due to Federal background checks.

 Georgia does not require residents to register their firearms, and you won’t need a purchase permit to acquire one from an FFL.
 Georgians also won’t receive any tax credits on firearms or ammunition purchases.